AllenHeartcore/ECE411_UIUC23fa/mp2/README.rst

 In addition, code provided in ``mp2/hvl/top.sv`` will print out a log in the exact same format, which can be found at ``mp2/sim/spike.log``.
 You can use your favorite diff tool to compare the two.

+When you are trying to run Spike on your own testcode, make sure to include all the lines about ``tohost`` in the example testcode, and the 4 lines that write 1 into ``tohost`` right before halting.
+Spike only terminates when you ``sw`` into a special 'variable' in your assembly code, so failing to include these instructions will lead to
+Spike getting stuck in the infinite loop.

 Appendix C: Control
 ===================